JWGenger/ImperialCollege_ML_Course/Datasheet.md

 It is also not possible to identify single individuals and does not contain further health data or identification for the patients from which the samples were taken.

 ## Collection process
-It is not clear how and by whome the dataset was created, which institution conducted the sample collection and which institution conducted the image analysis.
+It is not clear how and by whome the dataset was created, which institution conducted the sample collection and which institution conducted the image analysis and feature extraction.
 The dataset was donated by Nick Street on 01.11.1995.
 It is not known whether an ethical review process was conducted when the data was created but it can be assumed that it meets the academic standards of the medical scientific community as it is provided by academic staff of the University of Wisconsin.
 Further information about the process how consent was obtained from patients that provided samples is not available.

 ## Preprocessing/cleaning/labelling